[ Printer Friendly Version ] [ Report Abuse ]

 “I…” Catherine hesitated.
 “I think I might have bitten someone.”

 Rachael suddenly realised what was worrying her so much.
 “It’s not your fault,” she said.
-“We don’t hold werewolves responsible for what they do in wolf form unless they clearly acted recklessly.
-You’re a muggle.
+“We don’t hold werewolves responsible for what they do in wolf form unless they clearly acted recklessly, and regardless, you’re a muggle.
 You couldn’t have known.”

 Catherine visibly relaxed.
 “Is there a cure?” she asked tentatively.
 “My brother said there wasn’t, but…”